stuartlynne/racedb_qlmux/README.md

 |[traefik\_racedb](https://github.com/stuartlynne/traefik\_racedb)| git archive.
 That is a
 configuration that can add a reverse proxy and the qlmux_proxy to an existing RaceDB installation.

+## qlmux_proxy

+The *qlmux_proxy* container is a proxy that allows RaceDB to send labels to pool of Brother QL label printers.

+## traefik

+The *traefik* container is a reverse proxy that allows access to the RaceDB web interface using *https*.
+Note that the *traefik* container is configured to use a DNS challenge to obtain certificates from LetsEncrypt.

+This allows for using a domain name to access the RaceDB web interface using *https* with a valid certificate.

+Note that there is no requirement for any DNS setup for the domain names being used other than the base domain being owned by you and that you have an API key allowing access to your DNS provider.
+The container needs outboud access to the internet to obtain the certificates.

+There is no need to have the domain pointing to the server running the containers, although that can be done if you want to use the domain name to access the server from the Internet.

 ## Containers Created